The Bottom Line

 For me personally, the most valuable benefit for peace of mind is the Lifetime Income Disclosure Statement.
 Unfortunately, this will not be available for a few years.

-401(k) Plan Participants wanting to know what their balance number actually means
+For all 401(k) plan participants who want to know what their balance number actually means for their future

 The Act has a lot to offer.
 It also requires serious consideration and important family discussion on legacy planning and strategies to minimize family tax burdens particularly with respect to inherited IRA (Individual Retirement Accounts).

-When making financial decisions always remember to balance spending money on the quality of your life today and investing for the quality of life you are looking forward to enjoying.
+When making financial decisions always remember to balance spending money on the quality of your life today and investing for the quality of life you are looking forward to enjoying in the future.
+And if you’re a woman don’t forget to plan for an extra 5-8 years of life!
+When you want to do-it-yourself but not do-it-alone, we're here to help you be confident you have asked yourself all the key questions to account for your unique planning needs.